The air pollution emergency

 Signs are mixed.
 For example, despite the UK Government’s recognition that we all need to be protected from toxic air, and despite pledging funds to fight that cause, it has so far voted against proposals to put WHO pollution limits into UK law, arguing that they’re ‘uneconomical.’

 ‘Were you part of the problem or part of the solution?’ we’ll all be asked in the not too distant future.

 Which is why we do what we do here at Trolex – to be a very proud and purposeful part of the solution.

-Just take a look at our new Air XD and Air XD One products – accurate, simple to use, easy to maintain, realtime particulate detection technology that keeps people safe.
+Just take a look at our new Air XD Dust Monitor and XD One Personal Dust Monitor in our Air X dust monitoring range – accurate, simple to use, easy to maintain, realtime particulate detection technology that keeps people safe.